 7.1.2.1 DO-A capable Device Registration for topology 1

+General

+DO-A capable AIoT Devices support initial registration, mobility registration and periodic registration.

+The registration procedure is performed by sending a AIoT NAS Registration Request AIOT NAS message to the AIOTF.
+The AIoT Device indicates the “registration type” in the Registration Request.
+The AIOTF sends a AIoT NAS Registration Accept AIOT NAS message in response.

 Initial registration

 A. Initial registration is supported and used by the DO-A capable AIoT Device to inform the network of its presence and get authenticated/authorized by the network.
 After successful registration, the AIoT Device and the network establish a context which is used, for example, in the subsequent DO-A data transfer.

-Editor’s note: It will be revisited whether or not to support initial registration in SA2#173.

 B. The AIoT Device determines to perform the initial registration based on its implementation e.g. power on.

 C. Following information is sent by the AIoT Device for initial registration: